 We hope you will find it a helpful read no matter what situation in life you find yourself if and when you realize that a person you know and quite conceivably truly love is a psychological, social, or emotional predator.
-We’ve attached a link at the bottom of the article to the person’s blog who shared the information from an uncited source.
-They were great about noting the piece has been floating around in the Underground Railroad network of abuse survivors not for quiet some time, noting that it’s been credited to an anonymous source.
+We have attached a link at the bottom of the article to the person’s blog who shared the information from an uncited source.
+They were great about noting the piece has been floating around in the Underground Railroad network of abuse survivors for quite some time, noting that it’s been credited to an anonymous source.

 Why is going NO CONTACT so difficult?